TL;DR

 Competitors and sources:

-- <name> — <URL list> — pasted text: """<paste>"""
+- [name] — [URL list] — pasted text: """[paste]"""

 - ...

-Dimensions to compare (consistent across all):
+Dimensions to compare (identical across all competitors):

 - Positioning (1 sentence)